The Town of Indian Trail is working with the North Carolina Department of Transportation on a new project aimed toward revitalizing our Uptown area.

-The effort will bring improved walkability and additional parking to Indian Trail Road between Shady Bluff Drive and Gribble Road, allowing visitors and pedestrians better access to the Downtown businesses along Indian Trail Road.
-The Town also will work with NCDOT on improving intersections and driveway access into businesses, especially at Matthews-Indian Trail Road and Indian Trail Road – long considered as Indian Trail’s historic Downtown core.
+The effort will bring improved walkability and additional parking to Indian Trail Road between Shady Bluff Drive and Gribble Road, allowing visitors and pedestrians better access to the Uptown businesses along Indian Trail Road.
+The Town also will work with NCDOT on improving intersections and driveway access into businesses, especially at Matthews-Indian Trail Road and Indian Trail Road – long considered as Indian Trail’s historic Uptown core.

 The project has been approved by the Charlotte Regional Transportation Planning Organization, and it will be programmed in the N.C.
 State Transportation Improvement Program in the coming months.